Riems

 Riems is an island in the southwestern part of the Bay of Greifswald, a broad, shallow embayment of the Baltic Sea between the German mainland and the island of Rügen.
 Riems belongs administratively to the urban district of Greifswald, but is an exclave.
 Riemserort is municipally part of Riems, but lies opposite the island on the mainland.

 Geography

 The island of Riems measures about 1,250 metres from east to west, and is about 300 metres across at its widest point.
 Since the early 1970s, it has been connected to the mainland by a 500m long causeway.
-It has, therefore, been an artificial peninsula for more than 30 years.
+It has, therefore, been an artificial peninsula for almost 50 years.
 Before the causeway, a cable car used to transport goods to the mainland.
 The cable car has now gone, but the ruins of its pylon foundations are still visible.
 Because the lack of fresh water to the Gristower Wiek resulted in oxygen depletion in the shallow bay, in the autumn of 2007 a 30-metre-long section of the causeway to the island was opened and bridged to allow fresh water to pass.